Fector101/android_notify/README.md

 args

-- app_icon: To Change Default app icon use PNG Or Image Will display as a Black Box
+- app_icon: If not specified defaults to app icon, To Change Default app icon use PNG format Or Image Will display as a Black Box

 ### Instance.send